Islamic Chronicles is an Online Encyclopedia of Islamic History and…

 Mehmed now sought to restore Constantinople (now Istanbul) to its former greatness and to make his capital a microcosm of all the races and religious elements in the empire.
 As a result, Muslims, Armenians, Jews, Greeks, Slavs, and others came from all parts of the empire.

 Many Jews were attracted from as far away as Western Europe, where they were being subjected to a new wave of persecution at this time.
-Mehmed also began to build the Grand Bazaar, or covered market, which was to become the centre of Istanbul’s commercial life for a half-millennium.
-As a result, within a short time, Istanbul once again flourished.
+Mehmed also began to build the Grand Bazaar, or covered market, which was to become the centre of city’s commercial life for a half-millennium.
+As a result, within a short time, Constantinople once again flourished.

 Photos: Wikimedia